 Members who have passed the advanced test may undertake further training to become IAM Local or National Observers.
 Details of all the further training opportunities can be seen by clicking on the relevant links.

-The club meets once a month at The New Inn, Thrintoft (near Northallerton), on the last Tuesday of each month at 7.30pm.
+The club meets once a month at Fox & Hounds Inn, Bullamoor Road, (near Northallerton), on the last Tuesday of each month at 7.30pm.
 During the summer months we usually arrange an evening ride-out that might start a bit earlier.

 Club nights offer a chance to chat with like-minded bikers and we often have guest speakers.
 The club also arranges weekend rides and away trips.